The big picture around data center environmental impacts

 • The corporate campus impact is the sum of individual buildings within said campus.

-• The extended campus is the sum of all facility impacts in a defined area.
+• The extended campus is the sum of all facility impacts in a defined area, irrespective of corporate ownership.

-• The total corporate impact is the sum of all data center impacts plus any additional corporate impact that is not data center related etc.
+• The total corporate impact is the sum of all data center impacts, plus any additional corporate impact that is not data center related.

-In practice, given very limited data availability, validating these identities is not realistic.
+In practice, given very limited data availability, validating these identities is at present not realistic.

 Beyond the GHG Protocol